 - “Apostolic Letter” Mitis et Misericors Iesus (Latin)

-- “Apostolic Letter” Mitis Iudex Dominus Iesus (English, substantial excerpts)
+- “Apostolic Letter” Mitis Iudex Dominus Iesus (English)

 - “Apostolic Letter” Mitis Iudex Dominus Iesus (Italian)

 - “Apostolic Letter” Mitis Iudex Dominus Iesus (Latin)